-The construction of a new deep-draft wharf at Alternative 2 would angle the structure through the finger piers at the site.
+The construction of a new deep-draft wharf at Alternative 2 Former SRF (referred to as Alternative 2) would angle the structure through the finger piers at the site.
 As described in Section 2.3, Alternatives 1 and 2 share many of the same components.
 The construction, inclusive of dredging, and operation elements would be similar for Alternatives 1 and 2.
 Therefore, construction air emissions associated with Alternative 2 are the same as under Alternative 1, as presented in Section 5.2.